alextoohey/alextoohey/README.md

 ## Projects

-**[AskOski](https://askoski.berkeley.edu/)** · [repo](https://github.com/alextoohey/AskOski) · AskOski helps 45,000+ Berkeley students plan their academic paths.
+**[AskOski](https://askoski.berkeley.edu/)** · [private repo] · AskOski helps 45,000+ Berkeley students plan their academic paths.
 I built the ML and data pipeline behind it: Apache Airflow workflows that retrain models automatically from live student-information-system data, BERT-based course modeling, and sub-250ms response times.

 **[EquiPath](https://equipath.streamlit.app/)** · [repo](https://github.com/alextoohey/EquiPath) · Most college search tools rank schools by prestige.
 For a first-generation student or a student-parent, that's the wrong question.
 EquiPath matches students to schools based on the constraints they actually face: financial aid, transfer rates, campus childcare, first-gen support.
 Built with scikit-learn and the Claude API.
 Won first place in the Educational Equity Track at Berkeley's Datathon for Social Good.